Egida/Fatebot/README.md

 # DDoS
 Raw socket programming is really hard for me.
-That's why all of <strong>The volumetric</strong> are a simple like udp and icmp flood.
+That's why all of <strong>The volumetric</strong> are a simple like udp and icmp flood, But my recommand of DDoS function is HTTP post flood.

 <img src="img/posttraffic.png" alt="http post flood, dos example">